-Over the last decade, the metropolitan Chicago region has experienced significant economic, demographic, technological, environmental, and fiscal changes, and the future promises even more substantive shifts.
+Over the last decade, the region has experienced significant economic, demographic, technological, environmental, and fiscal changes, and the future promises even more substantive shifts.
 Recent federal and state fiscal trends and entrenched inequality pose a particular challenge to the region's economic vitality.
-To succeed, we must face today's problems, build on the region's many resources, and prepare for anticipated changes to come.
+To succeed, we must face today's challenges, build on the region's many resources, and prepare for potential change.

-Despite recent population losses, CMAP forecasts that the region will add 2.3 million new residents and 920,000 new jobs by 2050, with renewed economic growth and implementation of GO TO 2040 and ON TO 2050 recommendations.
-Recently, population change has tilted toward stagnation and even slight decline, with increased outmigration to other regions and a lack of new residents from the rest of the nation and world.
-Unlike our peers, the region is also losing African American residents.
-Employment has grown, but at a slower rate than peer regions.
-At the same time, our region's transportation providers and local jurisdictions are working within an increasingly constrained fiscal environment.
-Initial forecasts for the ON TO 2050 Financial Plan for Transportation indicate that our system will have insufficient revenues for operations and maintenance unless new revenues are raised at the local, state, federal and, yes, the regional level.
-And even with reasonably expected new revenues, achieving a state of good repair and modernizing or strategically expanding the system would be problematic at best.
+By 2050, CMAP forecasts that the region will add 2.3 million new residents and 920,000 new jobs.
+But recent trends have tilted toward stagnation and even small declines in population, with increased outmigration to other regions and a lack of new residents from the rest of the nation and world.
+Employment has grown, but at a slower rate than our peers.
+At the same time, the region's transportation providers and local jurisdictions are working within an increasingly constrained fiscal environment.
+Initial forecasts for the ON TO 2050 Financial Plan for Transportation indicate that the region will have insufficient revenues to operate and maintain the system unless new revenues are raised at the local, state, and federal levels.
+This dynamic leaves no revenue for achieving a state of good repair, modernization, or expansion.

-Recent patterns of land development have exacerbated funding constraints.
+Recent development patterns have exacerbated funding constraints.
 While the region's population grew 4.6 percent from 2000-15 and total jobs remained essentially flat, our developed area expanded by nearly 12 percent.
-At the same time, opportunities for infill development remain untapped.
-This has affected how we get around: Residents traveling by car can reach 2-percent fewer destinations (like shopping, doctor's offices, etc.) within 15 minutes than in 2000, and transit riders can reach 13 percent fewer destinations within a 30-minute trip.
-Continued expansion of the region's developed area also brings new infrastructure and service costs, yet we struggle to maintain our existing infrastructure.
+This has affected how we travel; residents traveling by car can reach two percent fewer destinations (like shopping, doctor's offices, etc.) within 15 minutes than in 2000, and transit commuters can reach 13 percent fewer destinations within a 30-minute trip.
+Expansion of the region's developed area also brings new infrastructure and service costs, yet we struggle to maintain our existing stock of infrastructure.

 Nevertheless, the region has successes to build upon.
-Employers here have access to a diverse and well-educated workforce.
-The region's unemployment rate continues to improve, and our labor pool and gross regional product continue to grow.
-The region's economy is also diverse, with specializations across numerous service-based and goods-producing industries.
-Anticipated technological advances offer opportunities to continue to attract and train talent and grow new industries in the future.
-From 2001-15, an estimated 61,500 acres of conservation open space were permanently protected, representing 22 percent of the total protected areas of the region.1
+Employers in the region have access to a diverse and well educated workforce.
+The region's unemployment rate continues to improve, and our labor force and gross regional product continue to grow.
+Our region's economy is also diverse and specialized across numerous service-based and goods-producing industries.
+Pending technological advances offer opportunities to continue to attract and train talent and grow new industries in the future.
+From 2001-15, an estimated 61,500 acres of conservation open space were permanently protected, representing 22 percent of the total protected areas of the region.